Electric Vehicle Make & Models

 Pre-Owned Electric Vehicles

 If purchasing a new EV is not an option, a used one could be right for you.
-While you may miss out on the incentives and tax incentives of purchasing a new EV, the overall lower purchase price of a used EV compared to a gas-powered vehicle can make this technology available to a wider audience.
+While you may miss out on a larger tax incentive of purchasing a new EV, pre-owned EVs are eligible for a federal tax credit of up to $4,000.
+In addiiton, the overall lower purchase price of a used EV compared to a gas-powered vehicle can make this technology available to a wider audience.
 Although concerns about battery life are a common question with purchasing a used EV, most batteries are designed to last well over a decade.

 When you are ready to start shopping, the PlugStar website offers the option to search for pre-owned EVs.